IM Sports Participant Manual

 2.)
 Enter your information, and use your school email if applicable (@sjsu.edu) and submit.

 3.)
 You will be sent an activation email.
 Click the link in the email to login and activate your IMLeagues account.

 In order to sign up for an Intramural Sport:

 1.)
 Log into your IMLeagues.com account.

 3.)
-The current sports will be displayed click on the sport you wish to join.
+Click on the sport you wish to join.

 4.)
 Choose the league you wish to play in (Men’s, Women’s, Co-Ed, etc.)

 5.)
 Choose the division you’d like to play in (Monday, Tuesday, etc.)

 IMLeagues is designed to be user-friendly for participants.
 On the website, you will be able to add/remove participants, find free agents looking for teams, search the IM Sports and register teams, and check out the standings for teams in your division.
 This will be the primary place you look to find your game schedules as well.
 Schedules are subject to change due to time and facility constraints, and if schedules change, you will be notified by the IM Sports Office in advance.
 If you have any questions regarding IMLeagues and registration, feel free to contact the Intramural Sports Coordinator or stop by the office at any time!

 All activity registrations will be open for at least two weeks, but you are encouraged to organize and add players to your team prior to registration by signing up on that league or tournament's waitlist.
 Team creation will be open the first day of the semester for all activities.